 Iron ore mining in Luxembourg

-1870-1914 Birth of a major industrial basin: iron and steel works are built in the mining basin itself.
-The mines and works are increasingly international by their capital (Belgian and above all German) and their workforce (Italian, German).
+Iron and steel works are built in the mining basin itself.
+The mines and works are increasingly international by their investors (Belgian and above all German) and their workforce (Italian, German).
 In 1906, an all-time record of 6875 miners are employed in Luxembourg.
 In 1913 the country is among the top ten producers of iron ore and pig iron in the world.